-- All Fonts must be embedded. - · Multimedia content and non-printable annotations are prohibited. - · Encryption is prohibited. - No scripts may be embedded.
-(This does not affect JavaScript in the input document.)
+- All Fonts must be embedded. - Multimedia content and non-printable annotations are prohibited.

-- Transparency is prohibited (except in PDF/X-4). - Colors must be specified as CMYK, gray, keywords or spot.
+- Encryption is prohibited. - No scripts may be embedded.
+(This does not affect JavaScript in the input document.) - Transparency is prohibited (except in PDF/X-4), see image alpha channels in PDF/A-1 (p.
+68). - Colors must be specified as CMYK, gray, keywords or spot.
 (PDF/X-3 relaxes this restriction to allow RGB.
-However, this requires ICC profile based conversion, which not ever print workflow can handle.) - An output intent is required, consisting of an output condition identifier string and an ICC profile.
+However, this requires ICC profile based conversion, which not every print workflow can handle.) - An output intent is required, consisting of an output condition identifier string and an ICC profile.
 (Depending on the exact conformance and target environment it may be legal or required to omit the ICC profile, as long as the identifier is known to the target environment.
 Constants for the default profiles of Adobe Acrobat Pro DC are available for usage with PDF/X-4p.
 Please note that the availability of these default profiles may vary between different versions of Acrobat Pro.)
 Please see ICC Profiles and Output Intents (p.
-59). - If the title is not specified in the input document, it can be set via the API method setTitle.)
+70). - If the title is not specified in the input document, it can be set via the configuration property title.)

-To create a PDF/X conformant document, the method setConformance can be used in the PDFreactor integration, e.g.:
+To create a PDF/X conformant document, the configuration property conformance can be used in the PDFreactor integration, e.g.: